 The Canadian Occupational Therapy Foundation became a reality on May 17, 1983.
 The first Board of Governors consisted of three prominent Occupational Therapists: Karen Goldenberg, President; Dr. Thelma Cardwell, Vice President and Dr. Isobel Robinson, Secretary / Treasurer.

 From 1983 to 1995, COTF and CAOT shared office space in Toronto.
 When CAOT relocated to Ottawa in 1995, COTF remained in Toronto.
 However, a decision was made in 2002 for the Foundation to once again share office space with CAOT in order to foster a synergistic relationship which would benefit the entire occupational therapy community.
 From 2004 to 2015, COTF shared CAOT’s office space and services in Ottawa.
-Since 2015, COTF is still in Ottawa, has enjoyed its own working environment.
+Since 2015, COTF is still in Ottawa, has been enjoying its own working environment.